RedisLabs/redislabs-docs/content/rs/references/client_references/client_php.md

 ## Persistent Connections with Predis

-Predis supports the use of persistent connections, which are recommended practice to minimizeconnection management overhead.
+Predis supports the use of persistent connections, which are recommended practice to minimize connection management overhead.
 To enable persistent connections, use the `persistent` connection attribute as shown in the following snippet:

     $redis = new Predis\Client(array(
         "scheme" => "tcp",